Belayim oil field

 The Belayim oil field is an oil field located in the Gulf of Suez.
 It was discovered in 1961 and developed by Eni.
 It began production in 1962 and produces oil and natural gas.
-The total proven reserves of the Belayim oil field are around 2.78 billion barrels (373×106tonnes), and production is centered on 75000 oilbbl/d.
+The total proven reserves of the Belayim oil field are around 2.78 billion barrels (373 million tonnes), and production is centered on 75000 oilbbl/d.